mattegan111/fakebook/README.md

 # fakebook

 A facebook clone built using Node.js, React with hooks and Typescript.
+From The Odin Project.